Walter Spizer is working on the character of the little girl at the future monument dedicated to the Vel d'hiv roundup, 1994

 From the invasion of Poland, the 1

-In front of the advance of the Soviet troops,
+Before the advance of Soviet troops,

 He is the author in 2004 of a book of memories